 Good Idea, Bad Business

-Most of the startups that failed, have pointed out to a very weak business model.
-If you can’t make a business, profitable or scalable, then your business will fail, no matter how good your ideas are.
+When asked why startups fail, the most common answers point out a very weak business model.
+Its simple economics, no matter how good your idea is, your business will fail if you can’t make it profitable or scalable.
 If the founder or the co-founder lacks the skills or abilities that are needed to get the company going, then he/she must identify those lacking skills and should gain the knowledge in order to get an upper hand against the competitors.

 Not Understanding the Market

-Most startup founders believe that their product is so unique that the market will beg for their products and cash will start to flow from every direction.
-Most of the founders don’t really understand the capabilities of their product- especially in their early stages.
-So, this is the reason we often witness, many companies to change their product line up just to satisfy the market and to stay in business.
-However, if these startups could at least test their product before the launch, then the failure and market rejection risk will go down significantly.
+That is the reason we witness, companies change their product line up just to satisfy the market and to stay in business.
+However, if these startups could at least test their product and understand the market before the launch, then the failure and market rejection risk will go down significantly.

 When the Market is Not Ready